noigroup logo

 If your body doesn’t produce all those chemicals to make that kill-crumble-peel-bleed job happen and if your hormones aren’t going up and down, then these things won’t occur.
 So the answer is often aiming for stable or constant hormones.
 But that also means no periods or skipping lots of periods.

-So next, “Can you just check with your mum how many periods your mum had when she was breast feeding you?”
-Well, most women have none – and depending on how much, how often and for how long women breast feed, this can last for 2 or 3 or more years.
+So next, ‘Can you check with your mum how many periods your mum had when she was breastfeeding you?’
+Well, most women have none, and depending on how much, how often and for how long women breastfeed, this can last for two, three or more years.
 So what about your great-great- grandmother, who had 15 kids and breastfed them all – how many periods do you think she had in her lifetime?
-Well we know that our great great grandmothers and those women in the world who are still having many children and breast feeding them all have only 40 periods in their life time.
+Well we know that our great great grandmothers and those women in the world who are still having many children and breastfeeding them all have only 40 periods in their lifetime.
 Now – is not having periods such an unnatural thing to do?
-Nature actually meant us to be pregnant and to be breast feeding, and certainly didn’t plan for us to have careers and only 1 or 2 children!!
+Nature actually meant us to be pregnant and to be breastfeeding, and certainly didn’t plan for us to have careers and only 1 or 2 children!!

 Not in the textbooks